 Wooden carved door from Ivory Coast.

-Ivory Coast wood carved door.
+Ivory Coast door with 6 masks.
 The Baoulé, the Senoufo and the Dan peoples are skilled at carving wood.